ryuryu-ymj/mannot/src/annot.typ

 }

-/// Places a custom annotation on previously marked content within a math block.
+/// Places a custom annotation on content (or contents) within a math block that was previously marked.
 ///
-/// This function creates a custom annotation by applying an overlay to content
+/// This function generates a custom annotation by applying an overlay based on
-/// that was previously marked with a specific tag using `core-mark`.
+/// metadata associated with content marked with a specific tag using a marking function.
-/// It must be used within the same math block as the marked content.
 ///
 /// Use this function as a foundation for defining custom annotation functions.
 ///